cosmos/cosmos-sdk/docs/spec/staking/02_state_transitions.md

 ### Slash Unbonding Delegation

 When a validator is slashed, so are those unbonding delegations from the validator that began unbonding after the time of the infraction.
 Every entry in every unbonding delegation from the validator is slashed by `slashFactor`.
 The amount slashed is calculated from the `InitialBalance` of the delegation and is capped to prevent a resulting negative balance.
 Completed (or mature) unbondings are not slashed.

 ### Slash Redelegation

-When a validator is slashed, so are the redelegations from the validator that began after of the infraction.
-Every entry in every thr reelegation from the validator is slashed by `slashFactor`.
+When a validator is slashed, so are all redelegations from the validator that began after the infraction.
+Redelegations are slashed by `slashFactor`.
 The amount slashed is calculated from the `InitialBalance` of the delegation and is capped to prevent a resulting negative balance.
 Mature redelegations are not slashed.